proofzero/rollupid/docs/getting-started/publishing-applications.md

 ---
-description: How to publish and integrate your 3ID with your app
+description: How to publish and integrate your Rollup with your app
 ---

 TODO